jorsang1/clean-microservice-template/README.md

 - Observability
 >We're using [*Open Telemetry*](https://opentelemetry.io/docs/instrumentation/net/getting-started/) to add metrics and tracing instrumentation from the beginning!
 The template is ready to output the tracing information on the console as well as to use a grafana cloud agent as a OTLP collector but you can easily change it to use Jagger or Zipkin adding a new container on the docker compose.
+Metrics are exposed on the `/metrics` endpoint using the *Prometheus exporter* and there is a custom metric created to monitor how many products are being added.

 - Others
 >Scope logging, strong typed ID's to avoid primitive obsession, docker compose ready, just go ahead and take a look.